 Looking for a healthy sugar alternative?
 Look no further.
-Pure maple syrup from Canada can be used as a healthier substitute to sugar in a variety of desserts and baked goods, such as pies and cakes.
+Pure Canadian maple syrup can be used as a healthier substitute to sugar in a variety of desserts and baked goods, such as pies and cakes.

-To apply maple syrup as a white or brown sugar alternative, use a one-for-one substitution and reduce the quantity of liquid ingredients in the recipe (water, milk, juice) by about one-quarter of a cup.
-Maple syrup can also serve as a one-to-one substitute for liquid sweeteners, such as honey, molasses and corn syrup.
+To apply maple syrup as a white or brown sugar alternative, use 2/3 cup of maple syrup for every cup of granulated sugar, reduce the quantity of liquid ingredients in the recipe (water, milk, juice) by about 1/4 cup and lower the baking temperature by 25° F. Pure Canadian maple syrup can also serve as a one-to-one substitute for liquid sweeteners, such as honey, molasses and corn syrup.

 Why is maple syrup one of the best sugar alternatives?